 The employee must provide reasonable advance notice of their need for leave and documentation related to the proceedings may be required.
 If advance notice is not possible, the employee must provide appropriate documentation within a reasonable time after the absence.

-Any absence from work to attend judicial proceedings or proceedings involving victim rights will be unpaid, unless the employee chooses to take paid time off.
+Any absence from work to attend judicial proceedings or proceedings involving victim rights will be unpaid, unless the employee chooses to take paid time off including vacation, personal leave, sick leave, or comp time.